SUNET/sunet-se-code/README.md

 code to build the html site from the markdown in the content repo and to serve it in a docker container.

+Development is done in the staging branch, then merged to main.

 ## Installation on the server machine.

 The service is run as a docker container, so we need docker in the machine that